Is it me, or has social media become calmer?

 As you get further into this, make sure your stories are inclusive.
 At least some of the angst on social media comes from people feeling unseen and/or unheard.
 Don’t just write about the employee whose kid won a college scholarship, but keep an ear out for ideas from other employees.

-Here’s a good start: what do the kids they know (their own, family members, neighbors) engage in over the summer and during school holidays?
+Here’s a good start: what do the kids they know (their own, family members, neighbors) engage in over the summer or school holidays?

 Be sure to occasionally mention events like these on your social media and even your website blog or testimonial page.
 They’ll help round out the story of your business and make it a more interesting read or video.